disclose-framework/spec/specification/overview.md

 ## Overview

-The Disclose Framework is an open standard for merchant disclosure attestations designed for the emerging era of agentic commerce.
+The Disclose Framework is an open standard for merchant operating disclosures and attestations designed for the emerging era of agentic commerce.
 As AI agents increasingly act as intermediaries between buyers and merchants, researching products, comparing options, and making or informing purchasing recommendations, they require structured, machine-readable, and verifiable information about merchant practices before they can responsibly evaluate where to buy.

 Disclose provides that infrastructure layer.
 It enables AI agents, platforms, and automated systems to access machine-readable information about merchant practices, including returns, fulfillment performance, refund processing, payment risk, seller tenure, review authenticity, and other operational signals, when making or informing purchasing decisions on behalf of buyers.